 The first step in combating weariness is understanding why you're so tired.
 For some, the reasons may be obvious ... a newborn in the house, a stressful life change, a health issue or even the time change you forgot about.
 But for others, the reasons may be more clandestine.
 The primary causes of exhaustion are issues dealing with sleep, diet or exercise.
 Take a look at each of these and find out which one fits your situation and what you can do about it.

 Some causes of sleep issues — like poor diet or lack of exercise — are controllable.
 Others, like the birth of a new baby are less so.
 For parents of newborns, rest assured that most little ones will start sleeping through the night within a few weeks.
 But if a new baby is not the cause of your sleep trouble, try avoiding alcohol and caffeine, turn off the TV and other screens within an hour or so of bedtime, and try going to bed and waking up around the same time each day to get on a better schedule.
 Here are lots of other tips for getting better sleep.

 2. Diet.
 Let me guess.
 You start the day with a caramel macchiato latte and a blueberry scone only to crash with fatigue before mid-morning.
 And you combat that sleepy feeling with another latte and maybe a bagel to hold you over until lunch.
 The caffeine-sugar-caffeine cycle brings on a wild ride of ups and downs.
 Sure, caffeine and sugary foods may give you a rush, but that rush rarely lasts long.
 Your better bet is to reach for water and a healthy snack when you are tired to give you a longer-lasting burst of sustained energy.
 Speaking from experience, if you decide to give up the caffeine and sugar cold turkey, be prepared for a whopping headache.
-Just pump the water and hang in there for a day and you'll be good to go.
+Instead, pump the water, turn to healthy snacks and hang in there for a day or so.
+Your energy level should improve.